 Your costs will vary depending on which country you’re from, where you’re travelling to, and what type of backpacking travel insurance coverage you want.
+It’s best to select coverage that will protect you from the most common travel risks.
 Now that you’ve read about the different factors, it’s time to start getting a travel insurance quote from different companies.

 We’ve gathered a list of the best backpacking travel insurance companies:

 - World Nomads Travel Insurance – backpacking travel insurance created ‘by travellers for travellers’ and recommended by Lonely Planet and Contiki.
 24-hour support, 150+ activities covered, online claims possible.
 You can buy before your trip or while you’re already on the road.